CritFailMods/Icarus-Mods/README.md

 DISCLAIMER: mods can cause issues when playing with others.
 Generally, use them for solo or offline play.
 If you intend to run mods with a group, insure that all party members have the same mods installed so that you do not run into any conflicts or bugs.
 Running mods in a group setting without everyone else running them can cause all sorts of problems (items missing, crashes, etc.)

+**INSTALLATION:**
-INSTALLATION: if you do not already have one, you need to create a new folder and name it 'mods' in the following directory - Disk > Program Files (x86) > steamapps > common > Icarus > Icarus > Content > Paks.
+* If you do not already have one, you need to create a new folder and name it 'mods' in the following directory - Disk > Program Files (x86) > steamapps > common > Icarus > Icarus > Content > Paks.
 Download desired .pak files, and drag and drop into the mods folder you created.
 Good to go!